THE ZAPPIA LAW FIRM

 • ZLF Trainings

-ZLF is results oriented with a very high success ratee, garnering many victories for clients over the years.
-A small sample includes:
+ZLF is results oriented with a very high success rate for its employer clients, garnering many victories for our clients over the years.
+A small sample of our client victories of the years includes:

 • Robert Chavez v.
 City of Los Angeles (2010): Mr. Zappia first-chaired the widely-publicized 2010 Los Angeles jury trial and secured a full defense verdict in the City’s favor against former police officer Chavez’s claims of employment retaliation, discrimination, and harassment for filing complaints of alleged harassment against the LAPD.
 (Los Angeles Superior Court Case No. BC 311284)